9 Things to Love About the Woodstock Inn & Resort

 While the town of Woodstock is brimming with fabulous restaurants you’d be remiss not to eat at one of the Woodstock Inn & Resort’s four restaurants.
 Many of the fresh ingredients the executive chefs use come right from the resort’s own organic Kelly Way Gardens.
 You will find oven roasted heirloom tomatoes and baby beets paired with local Vermont cheeses and New England seafood.
 Be sure to make a reservation at the Red Rooster for a special evening out.

-Right off the Great Room is a secluded four-season courtyard which houses a large coed whirlpool and Scandinavian cedar sauna.
+Right off the Great Room is a secluded four-season courtyard that houses a large coed whirlpool and Scandinavian cedar sauna.
 Radiant heated floors keep your feet toasty out there even in the winter months.

 The spa prides itself on using only organic products that are free from dyes and paraben.
 I suggest indulging in the Body Back Melt Therapy or their 100-minute signature treatment.